Gaby Vallejo Canedo

-Gaby Vallejo Canedo (born 24 September 1941) is a Bolivian writer.
-With over 40 published works, she has dabbled in narrative genres such as novels and children's literature.
+Gaby Vallejo Canedo (24 September 1941 – 20 January 2024) was a Bolivian writer.
+With over 40 published works, she dabbled in narrative genres such as novels and children's literature.

 Biography

 Gaby Vallejo Canedo was born in Cochabamba on 24 September 1941.
 She studied at the Normal Catholic Institute of Cochabamba, obtaining the title of Professor of Literature, and earned a licentiate in Education Sciences at the University of San Simón.
 She completed a diploma in Latin American Literature at the Caro and Cuervo Institute in Bogotá.

-Teaching

 Vallejo taught at the University of San Simón for 18 years.

-Academia Boliviana de la Lengua

-Vallejo has been a member of the Academia Boliviana de la Lengua since 27 July 2001, occupying its "H" chair.
+Vallejo Canedo was a member of the Academia Boliviana de la Lengua from 27 July 2001, occupying its "H" chair.

+Vallejo Canedo died from a heart attack on 20 January 2024, at the age of 82.